Arminas19/Graphic_Design_Content/README.md

 ## Fixed Bugs & Issues
  * Fixed Issues:
   + The product's name and descriptions have been re-made using the admin panel.
+* Fixed Bugs:
+  + User who weren't the authors of a blog post were able to edit or delete them, they were able to do this by entering the blog post URL.
+This bug has been fixed by checking if the currently logged-in user (that typed up the blog post URL) was the author of that post.
+  + The Shopping bag page had a problem with the quantity functionality.
+What was happening was that if you had 2 different sizes of the same product and change the quantity it would get rid of the sizes all together.
+This bug has now been fixed.
+  + The shopping bag page had a problem with the quantity buttons.
+It was able to go down to minus integers which isn't supposed to work like that.
+Problem fixed by deleting the buttons and instead using the input field to lower/higher the quantity on larger screens.
+Mobile screens worked fine so I left the quantity buttons only on mobile screens.

 # Deployment
 * Github repo - https://github.com/Arminas19/Graphic_Design_Content